Total Conversion LibreQuake

 What "Free" Means

 When we speak of free content or software, we refer to the movement in which your freedom to use, copy, modify, and study a work is not infringed.
-For example, you may freely use LibreQuake for any purpose you see fit, you may redistribute it to anyone without needing to ask for permission, you may modify it (provided you keep the license intact, see Docs ), and you may study it.
+For example, you may freely use LibreQuake for any purpose you see fit, you may redistribute it to anyone without needing to ask for permission, you may modify it (provided you keep the license intact, see COPYING), and you may study it.
 You may read more about free software at the GNU and Free Software Foundation websites.

 Crediting information